 - Highest Honors 3.80 - 4.00

 Satisfactory Academic Progress (SAP)

-Quality of work: Students who score below a cumulative GPA of 2.0 (C) for a semester will be placed on academic probation for the following semester.
-Students must score 2.0 (C) or higher for the probationary semester in order to remain enrolled.
-Students will be granted only one probationary semester each during their enrollment with the college.
-Therefore, if a student scores below 2.0 (C) for any two semesters, the student’s enrollment will be terminated.
+Quality of work: Students who score below a cumulative GPA of 2.0 (C) for a semester will be placed on academic warning for the following semester.
+Students must score 2.0 (C) or higher for the warning semester to be removed from Warning status.
+Students who score below a cumulative GPA of 2.0 (C) for any second semester during a program will be placed on academic probation. in order to remain enrolled, students must score 2.0 or higher for all remaining semesters in the program.
+Students will be granted only one probationary semester during their enrollment with the college.
+Therefore, if a student scores below 2.0 (C) after having served a Probationary semester, the student’s enrollment will be terminated.

 Quantity of work, maximum timeframe: Students must complete their respective programs in no more than 150 percent of the normal credit hours required to graduate.
 For example, students in a 90-semester credit hour program must complete their program within 135 semester credit hours of attendance.
 Students will be dismissed if it is determined that their maximum timeframe cannot be met.
 Transfer credits will be subtracted from the maximum timeframe to ensure quality of work standards